isabella232/adobeio-codelabs-howto/lessons/recap.md

 ## Well done

 Congrats!
-You've just published your codelab to [Adobe I/O Developers Portal](https://adobedocs.github.io/adobeio-codelabs).
+You've just published your codelab to [Adobe I/O Codelabs Website](https://adobedocs.github.io/adobeio-codelabs).

-There are other useful codelabs for you to try out.
+You can browse the website to see different codelabs and try them out.

 **This is the end of the codelab.
 We hope you enjoyed it!**